awsdocs/aws-sdk-for-javascript-v3/doc_source/dynamodb-example-query-scan.md

 This example queries a table that contains episode information about a video series, returning the episode titles and subtitles of second season episodes past episode 9 that contain a specified phrase in their subtitle\.

 Create a `libs` directory, and create a Node\.js module with the file name `ddbClient.js`\.
-Copy and paste the code below into it, which creates the Amazon S3 client object\.
+Copy and paste the code below into it, which creates the DynamoDB client object\.
 Replace *REGION* with your AWS region\.

 ```
 import { DynamoDBClient } from "@aws-sdk/client-dynamodb";